AL-LAD: International

-AL-LAD is not scheduled by the United Nations' Convention on Psychotropic Substances overcome is legal ever that doesn't be sold for recreational usage, could be sold for medical or research purposes like a research chemical..
+AL-LAD is not scheduled by the United Nations' Convention on Psychotropic Substances.

+Canada

+AL-LAD is not a controlled substance in Canada as of 2025.

 Denmark

 AL-LAD is illegal in Denmark.

 Finland

 Listed in a decree of the government's psychoactive substances banned from the consumer market.

 France

 AL-LAD is illegal in France.

 Latvia

 AL-LAD is possibly illegal in Latvia.
 Although it isn't specifically scheduled, it may be controlled as an LSD structural analogue due to an amendment made on June 1, 2015.